kkaveman/utslabTODO/README.md

 # utslabTODO
-1.open php my admin , database initialization :
+1.open DBMS , database initialization :

 CREATE DATABASE IF NOT EXISTS todo_list_db /*change this db name to ur choice*/ USE todo_list_db